 Violations of the standards of conduct described in this policy may result in, among other things:

 Violators of this policy can also anticipate that the College may file a formal complaint with the legal authorities resulting in the appropriate legal sanctions, including monetary fines and/or imprisonment.
 Although the severity of the infraction will determine the nature of the College's response, whenever possible the College will respond educationally rather than punitively to the illegal or improper use of drugs and/or alcohol by a survivor of sexual or relationship misconduct.
-The seriousness of sexual or relationship misconduct is a major concern and the College does not want any of the circumstances (e.g., drug or alcohol use) to inhibit the reporting of a violation of the Sexual and Relationship Misconduct Policy.
+The seriousness of sexual or relationship misconduct is a major concern and the College does not want any of the circumstances (e.g., drug or alcohol use) to inhibit the reporting of a violation of the Equal Opportunity, Harassment and Nondiscrimination Policy.

-For students, the College Counseling Service provides evaluation and counseling for abuse of alcohol and drugs; see the Counseling Services webpage for information on how to schedule an appointment from on-campus or off-campus.
+For students, the College Counseling Service provides evaluation and counseling for abuse of alcohol and drugs; see the Counseling Services webpage for information on how to schedule an appointment.
 Employees are encouraged to take advantage of the Employee Assistance Program; refer to the Human Resources page on my.central.edu for information about these services.

 Students who have questions regarding this policy should contact the dean of students.
 Faculty should contact the associate dean for curriculum and faculty development.
 Staff should contact their supervisor or the office of human resources.